 Shelby Creamer has always been a go-getter.
 And her senior summer is no exception.

-student landed a coveted ten-week paid “externship” with Mayo Clinic in Rochester, Minnesota.
+The nursing student landed a coveted ten-week paid “externship” with Mayo Clinic in Rochester, Minnesota.
 She's gained valuable real-world experience working alongside an RN clinical coach providing patient care in a team environment.
 The competitive clinic accepts only 50 of the 800 applicants.

 “The Mayo Clinic opportunity is a dream come true,” says Shelby.
 “I am truly honored to be accepted because I know they take a small number of applicants.”